Yater-Wallace third at Mammoth Grand Prix, likely secures Olympic spot

 There, he scored 89.20 to finish third behind Tahoe's Kyle Smaine (92.20) and Ferreira (90.40).
 Wise was fourth (88), Avon's Birk Irving fifth (85.60) and Blunck sixth (75.60).

-The U.S. Ski Team is expected to officially announce its Olympic team tonight.
+The U.S. Ski Team was scheduled to officially announce its Olympic team late Saturday night.
 If everything holds, Wise, Ferreira, Yater-Wallace and Blunck will be the four.
 Wise is the reigning Olympic gold medalist, while Yater-Wallace and Blunck would become two-time Olympians.
 This would be Ferreira's first trip to the Olympics.

 Recommended Stories For You